“story horse?” (meaning: What’s Up? in America)

 **Avanti Destinations booked everything for us.
 I use them for clients as well.

 We became camper owners several years ago and have really enjoyed exploring this part of Florida.
 We usually spend about 5 or 6 weekends on the river “hunting” Florida bay scallops.
 It’s fairly easy if you get up early and follow the parade of boats through the river and out to the ocean.
-Be careful because you can easily lose an engine or prop if you don’t pay attention the the markers.
+Be careful because you can easily lose an engine or prop if you don’t pay attention to the markers.
 Lost of rocks on the river!
 We have several coordinates saved and return to those year after year.
-Although, they’re a little light this year (2019), we’ve find enough for dinner and appetizers the next day (I prefer eating them fresh vs frozen, so a few dozen gallons is all we need) After a morning of scalloping, we drop off the scallops to be cleaned (much easier than cleaning yourself and supports the locals) and head to the spring. **We use the scallopers at McCrae’s.
+Although, they’re a little light this year, (**UPDATE: we’ve heard the scallops are plentiful in 4-5’ of water this year, 2020**) we typically find enough for dinner and appetizers the next day (I prefer eating them fresh vs frozen, so a few dozen gallons is all we need) After a morning of scalloping, we drop off the scallops to be cleaned (much easier than cleaning yourself and supports the locals) and head to the spring. **We use the scallopers at McCrae’s.
 I elect to stay on the boat, while the hubby and kids embrace the 72 degree water.
 The crowds are insane mid summer.
 The last few summers, we decided to start our time on the river in mid July, so most of the initial start-of-season crowds (and crazies) are gone.
 There are a few other things to do in Homosassa (Homosassa State Park, Weeki Wachee, Three Sisters Springs, Hospital Hole) It’s truly a relaxing adventure and should be planned as such.
 Be sure to check out Monkey Island after you put the boat in.
 Located just east of McCrae’s.
 It’s a tiny island where monkeys live!
 The story behind it is pretty neat!

 “It’s truly a relaxing adventure and should be planned as such.”